mcoblenz/Obsidian/README.md

 ###### Fabric deployment
 To use the chaincode on Fabric, some pre-requisites have to be met.
 First of all, you should have Docker installed on your machine.
 Then:
 1. In a terminal, go to the root of the Obsidian project folder.
-2. Run the following command: `curl -sSL http://bit.ly/2ysbOFE | bash -s 1.4.0`
+2. Run the following command: `curl -sSL http://bit.ly/2ysbOFE | bash -s 1.4.1 -s`

 This installs all the platform-specific binaries you need to run a Fabric network and places them in the `bin` sub-directory of the Obsidian project.
 It also downloands all the required Docker images and places them in your local Docker registry, tagged as `latest`.